 Scripture commands belief.
 However, the Bible also clarifies what true belief entails.
 Many people claim faith.
 Nevertheless, not all faith saves.
 Therefore, we must define saving faith carefully, biblically, and clearly.

-Why Defining Saving Faith Matters
+Why Saving Faith Matters

 Clarity protects souls.